ktsstudio/mirrors/README.md

 It is required to specify `source.name` as it will be the future name of Kuberentes secrets created in the cluster.

+## More examples

+More examples can be found at `config/samples` folder.

 ## Install

 In order to install `mirrors` controller you need to execute the following: